Appendix D — Cheatsheets

-D.1 Environments as Code
+Environments as code

-D.1.1 Checking library + repository status
+Check library and repository status

-Check whether library in sync with lockfile. | renv::status() |
+Check whether library is in sync with lockfile. |

 None |